Three Angel's Messages shared with the world

 Between 1765 and 1783, the American Revolution occurred, during which the colonists overthrew the authority of Great Britain and went on to create their own constitution.
 This had a profound effect on Europeans.
 It provided a real-life prototype demonstrating that it was possible for the people to overthrow a government.
 The ideas of freedom, liberty and equality took firm root in the realm and soon came to fruition in France in 1789.

-The French Revolution began with great optimism, but quickly lost international support as it descended into chaos, violence and terror.
+The French Revolution began with great optimism but quickly lost international support as it descended into chaos, violence and terror.
 It was carried out much differently than the American revolution.
 Nonetheless, people were again provided with an illustration that governments can be overthrown.
-For better or worse, this revolution is regarded as one of the most influential in history (see more details about the French Revolution in the prophecy of the Beast that Ascends from the Bottomless Pit.
+For better or worse, this revolution is regarded as one of the most influential in history.

 Next came the many revolutions of the 1800s.